How To Paddle on a Surfboard

 What is “Drag”?

-So what do we mean when we use the term “drag”?
 Drag is fluid resistance, the force that decreases your speed when moving forward.
 The goal here is to minimize drag as much as you can.
-The idea is to streamline to cut through the water with the least resistance possible.
-To minimize drag is to “glide efficiently” on the water with minimum elements “resisting” your propulsion forward.
-Even if you’ve never surfed before, you’ve felt this force before swimming.
+The idea is to streamline and cut through the water with the least resistance possible.
+To minimize drag, you must “glide efficiently” on the water with minimum elements “resisting” your propulsion forward.
+Even if you’ve never surfed, you’ve felt this force before swimming.

 What is “propulsion”?